dg82wi/SmartLogiLED/README.md

 - Check for conflicting keyboard software

 ### Debug Mode
-When building in Debug configuration, additional error checking and logging may be available.
+When building in Debug configuration, comprehensive debug logging is available via `OutputDebugStringW` calls, including:
+- App start/stop detection
+- Profile state changes (`isAppRunning` and `isProfileCurrentlyInUse`)
+- Most recently activated profile tracking
+- Color handoff logic

 ## Customization

 ### Adding New Application Profiles
-Application profiles are now automatically persisted to the registry.
+Application profiles are automatically persisted to the registry.
 To add new profiles programmatically:

 1. Use the `AddAppColorProfile()` function:
    ```cpp